ABOUT

 I see a great opportunity for small business owners to shine and to fill in the gaps that big businesses have left behind.
 Let’s go get get involved in our communities and towns and do what we do best – connect with and serve people.

 In 2006 I started learning how to write HTML and was able to purchase a copy of Adobe Creative Suite 4.
 I used Dreamweaver to structure HTML and place images and text on a webpage.
 I slowly learned the structure of a website and how I could manipulate layouts by tweaking the tags.
 In 2007 I learned how to create webpage layouts in Adobe Photoshop and then slice the image up and export it as HTML code.
 It saved me a lot of time and was more fun than writing HTML in a text editor.
+Shortly after that, WordPress was introduced to me and I never looked back.

 Michael